How Fake News Affects Public Health

 Fake News: Pesticides Cause Microcephaly

-The Origin: In February 2016, Argentine-based group Physicians in the Crop-Sprayed Villages released a report claiming that a larvicide called pyriproxyfen is to blame for Brazilian cases of microcephaly—a neurological condition in which infants are born with significantly smaller heads compared to other newborns.
+The Fake News: In February 2016, Argentine-based group Physicians in the Crop-Sprayed Villages released a report claiming that a larvicide called pyriproxyfen is to blame for Brazilian cases of microcephaly—a neurological condition in which infants are born with significantly smaller heads compared to other newborns.

-The Aftermath: Several websites picked up on the report and it later went viral.
-As a result, officials in the Brazilian southern state of Rio Grande do Sul suspended the use of the insecticide.
+The Aftermath: Several websites picked up on the report and it went viral.
+Officials in the Brazilian southern state of Rio Grande do Sul later suspended the use of the insecticide.

 The Facts: Medical experts have concluded that the risk of harm from casual exposure to the larvicide is virtually non-existent.
 “A person would have to drink well over 1,000 litres of water a day, every day, to achieve the threshold toxicity levels seen in animals,” Dr. Ian Musgrave, a senior lecturer in the Faculty of Medicine at the University of Adelaide in Australia, said in a statement.